 Scope and Delimitations

-The journal club (JC) was implemented in the plant genetics lecture.
+The journal club (JC) was implemented in a plant genetics lecture.
 A total of 90 third-year agronomy students participated.
-The implementation took place during two academic semesters in the years 2021 and 2022.
+The implementation took place during two academic semesters in 2021 and 2022.
 Each academic semester has a period of 16 weeks.
 The project was endorsed and approved by the university.
 The students were informed of the project, and the surveys were conducted voluntarily.

 Teaching Approach

-At the beginning of the course, all students received training in the use of tools and web resources.
+At the beginning of the course, all the students received training in the use of tools and web resources.
 Each journal club (i.e., article) was divided into three weeks with a duration of 60 minutes per session.
-In the first week, students began by reading the article; in the second week, they focused on writing their essays; and in the third week, the article was discussed collectively (Figure 1).
+In the first week, the students began by reading the article; in the second week, they focused on writing their essays; and in the third week, the article was discussed collectively (Figure 1).
 Despite the oral language being Spanish, all the articles were read in English (Table 2).
-All sessions were conducted virtually through the Zoom platform.
+All the sessions were conducted virtually through the Zoom platform.
 The methodology is explained in more detail below: